leddzip/docker-terraform-aws/README.md

 Terraform AWS
 =============

+> TODO:
+> * explain how the tags and version are build for the taging of the images
+> * explain how the project version is built
+> * explain how the env variables are injected inside the final Dockerfile
+>

 This project provide a docker image (deployed inside DockerHUB) to execute terraform with aws-cli v2 in a bash context.